HackSoc/hacksoc.org/docs/writing_articles.md

 ```

 ## Using HTML & Jinja
-More complex articles can be written directly in HTML.
+More complex news articles can be written directly in HTML.
 These articles can also leverage the Jinja templating system.
 You can use any HTML elements that are appropriate.
+This might be helpful when the news article contains more than just formatted text.
+For instance, you could leverage Jinja macros to vastly simplify writing up the results of an AGM.

 ### File naming
-The same rules apply, except that the file should end in `.html.jinja2` rather than `.md`
+The same rules apply, except that the file should end in `.html.jinja2` rather than `.md`.

 ### Templating
 Any Jinja article should include these four things:
  - `{% extends "article.html.jinja2" %}`
  - `title` block with the article title
- - `lede` block with the first sentence or paragraph of the article
+ - `lede` block with the first sentence or par`ag`raph of the article
  - `body` block with the rest of the article

 ### Markdown in Jinja